Jerusalem Day

-Jerusalem Day (יום ירושלים, Yom Yerushaláyim) is an Israeli national holiday that commemorates the "reunification" of East Jerusalem (including the Old City) with West Jerusalem following the Six-Day War of 1967, which saw Israel occupy East Jerusalem and the West Bank, effectively annexing the former.
-It is celebrated annually on 28 Iyar on the Hebrew calendar, and is marked officially throughout Israel with state ceremonies and memorial services.
+Jerusalem Day (יום ירושלים, Yom Yerushaláyim) is an Israeli national holiday that commemorates the joining of East Jerusalem (including the Old City of Jerusalem) with West Jerusalem following the Six-Day War of 1967, in which Israel occupied East Jerusalem and the West Bank.
+Israel views East Jerusalem as fully annexed; this view of the status of Jerusalem is disputed by others.
+Jerusalem Day is celebrated annually on 28 Iyar on the Hebrew calendar, and is marked officially throughout Israel with state ceremonies and memorial services.